 Fellows evaluate and follow a variety of new patients while developing a patient panel they will follow during the second and third years.
 For each patient the fellow has an hour to evaluate the new history, physical exam, laboratory studies and develop an assessment and plan.
 A full 30 minutes is scheduled to discuss the case re-evaluate the patient, formulate a plan with the attending physician and the family.
 Teaching is a priority and feedback immediate.
-Outpatient rotations are arranged in Dermatology, Skeletal Dysplasia, Orthopedics, and Adult Rheumatology Clinics.
+Outpatient rotations are arranged in Dermatology, Ophthalmology, Nephrology, Skeletal Dysplasia, Immunology, Orthopedics, and Adult Rheumatology Clinics.

-During 6-8 months the fellow conducts inpatient rounds, and consultations, teaches residents, and ensures all patient care plans are carried out.
+During the first 6-8 months the fellow conducts inpatient rounds, and consultations, teaches residents, and ensures all patient care plans are carried out.
 Telephone consultations are performed for primary care physicians from all over the Northwest and Alaska.

 Fellows solidify clinical and team leadership skills.
 Fellows develop research skills through conducting a project in either basic/translational laboratory investigation or clinical investigation.
 Each fellow develops a hypothesis-driven research project culminating in publication of a manuscript or grant proposal.

 More time during the first year is devoted to developing clinical skills.
 In subsequent years there is a one-half day clinic each month to maintain clinical skills while focussing on research.
 During the one-half day continuity clinic each week the fellow monitors a patient panel collected during year one.

 Four weeks of “pretending” each year, in which fellows take major responsibility for patient care; with supervision and teaching of the residents and first year fellow, in consultation with the attending physician.

 Basic/Translational Research Track: